MicrosoftDocs/architecture-center/docs/vm/iaas-baseline-content.md

 For more information on the cost of collecting metrics and logs, see [Log Analytics cost calculations and options](/azure/azure-monitor/logs/cost-logs) and [Pricing for Log Analytics workspace](https://azure.microsoft.com/pricing/details/monitor/).

+##### Application Insights

+[Application Insights](/azure/azure-monitor/app/app-insights-overview) is an extension of Azure Monitor and provides Application Performance Monitoring (also known as "APM") features.
+APM tools are useful to monitor applications from development, through test, and into production to proactively understand how an application is performing, as well as reactively review application execution data to determine the cause of an incident.

+Application Insights enables [distributed tracing](/azure/azure-monitor/app/distributed-tracing-telemetry-correlation#enable-distributed-tracing), providing a performance profiler that works like call stacks for cloud and microservices architectures.
+Application Insights can monitor each component separately and detect which component is responsible for failures or performance degradation by using distributed telemetry correlation.

+Azure Monitor provides two experiences for consuming distributed trace data: the transaction diagnostics view for a single transaction/request and the application map view to show how systems interact.

+//TODO: Add app insights guidance specific to this scenario

 ### Azure Load Balancer health probes

 The Azure Load Balancer services running in the frontend and backend tiers require a health probe to detect the endpoint status.
 The configuration of the health probe and probe responses determines which VM instances receive new connections.
 When a health probe fails, the load balancer stops sending new connections to the respective unhealthy instance.
 Outbound connectivity isn't affected, only inbound.

-You can use health probes to:
+You use health probes to:
 - detect the failure of an application and allow the VM to be removed from rotation
 - generate a custom response to Azure Load Balancer for more advanced scenarios
 - probe for flow control to manage load or planned downtime

-In this reference architecture, Azure Load Balancer will be configured to do a simple test for the existence of a file to see if the application is responding.
+In the reference implementation, Azure Load Balancer will be configured to do a simple test for the existence of a file to see if the application is responding.
 If the request is successful, an HTTP 200 will be returned to Azure Load Balancer.
+The [Application Health extension](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-health-extension) is also deployed to the VMSS VMs.
+The Application Health Extension is used to monitor the health of each VM instance in the scale set, and perform instance repairs using Automatic Instance Repairs.

-//TODO: do we want to explain that load balancer is actually pinging the VMSS, which in turn determines whether the VM is available (and managing the rotation of healthy/unhealthy VMs for auto-healing)?
+//TODO: do we need to explain that load balancer is actually pinging the VMSS, which in turn determines whether the VM is available (and managing the rotation of healthy/unhealthy VMs for auto-healing)?

 ### Managed disks